Minkey27/vscode-pytest-grabber/README.md

 - Fixed an issue where relative path would include the root directory of the workspace if one was set.

+### 1.2.1

+- Added support for test methods that don't have a parent class.
+- Fixed adding a whitespace after the prefixCmd.

 **Enjoy!**